 (b) For hardboard plants that existed during the baseline period, the combined particulate emissions from the plant must not exceed the lesser of:

-(A) A plant specific hourly average emission rate (lbs/hr) determined by multiplying the plant production capacity by two pounds per 1,000 square feet of production.
+(A) A plant specific hourly average emission rate, pounds per hour, determined by multiplying the plant production capacity by two pounds per 1,000 square feet of production.
 The plant production capacity is the maximum production in terms of 1,000 square feet on a 1/8 inch finished basis for a typical operating shift divided by the number of hours in the operating shift, or

-(B) The sum of the baseline emissions rate (lbs/hr) of the press/cooling vent and the lesser of:
+(B) The sum of the baseline emissions rate, pounds per hour, of the press/cooling vent and the lesser of:

-(i) The baseline emissions rate (lbs/hr) from all sources at the plant, excluding the press/cooling vents; or
+(i) The baseline emissions rate, pounds per hour, from all sources at the plant, excluding the press/cooling vents; or

-(ii) A plant specific hourly average emission rate (lbs/hr) determined by multiplying the plant production capacity by one pound per 1,000 square feet of production.
+(ii) A plant specific hourly average emission rate, pounds per hour, determined by multiplying the plant production capacity by one pound per 1,000 square feet of production.
 The plant production capacity is the maximum production in terms of 1,000 square feet on a 1/8 inch finished basis for a typical operating shift divided by the number of hours in the operating shift.

-(c) Excepted from subsections (a) and (b) of this section are truck dump and storage areas, fuel burning equipment, and refuse burning equipment.
+(c) Excepted from subsections (a) and (b) are truck dump and storage areas, fuel burning equipment, and refuse burning equipment.

 (d) Compliance with the average hourly emission rate is determined by summing the emissions from the affected sources as determined by emission factor calculations or actual emissions data for a 24 hour period divided by 24.